A Prototype Knockoff Filter for Group Selection with FDR Control: Introduction

 \section{Introduction}

 In many scientific endeavors, we need to determine from a response variable together with a large number of potential explanatory variables which variables are truly associated with the response.
 In order for this study to be meaningful, we need to make sure that the discoveries are indeed true and replicable.
 Thus it is highly desirable to obtain exact control of the false discovery rate (FDR) within a certain prescribed level.
-In \cite{Candes}, Barber and Cand\`es introduce a new variable selection procedure called the knockoff filter to control the FDR for a linear model.
-This method achieves exact FDR control in finite sample settings.
-One important property of this method is that its performance is independent of the design or covariates, the number of variables in the model, and the amplitudes of the unknown regression coefficients.
-Moreover, it does not require any knowledge of the noise level.
+In \cite{Candes}, Barber and Cand\`es introduced a new variable selection procedure called the knockoff filter to control the FDR for a linear model.
+This method achieves exact FDR control in finite sample settings and does not require any knowledge of the noise level.
 A key observation is that by constructing knockoff variables that mimic the correlation structure found within the existing variables one can obtain accurate FDR control.
 The method is very general and flexible.
-It can be applied to a number of statistics and has far more power (the proportion of true signals being discovered) than existing selection rules when the proportion of null variables is high.
+It can be applied to a number of statistics and has more statistical power (the proportion of true signals being discovered) than existing selection rules in some cases.